Nearly-polynomial inverse theorem for the U^d norm in degree d+1: Introduction

 \begin{main} Let $d \ge 1$.
 For homogeneous $f \colon \F^n \to \F$ with $\deg(f) < 2d$, where $\deg(f) < \ch(\F)$,

 \end{main}

 The proof of Theorem~\ref{thm: homogeneous GI 2d} relies on a new, general correlation lemma.
-Unlike standard correlation lemmas in the literature (e.g.~\cite{Jan19}, proof of Theorem~1.6, or~\cite{GT09,CM23} and many more) which require a full decomposition of the given polynomial, ours requires a more relaxed condition, closely related to membership in an appropriate ideal.
+Standard correlation lemmas/arguments in the literature (e.g.~\cite{Jan19}, proof of Theorem~1.6; or~\cite{GT09}, beginning of the proof of Theorem~1.4; or~\cite{KL08}, proof of Theorem 3; or~\cite{TZ12}, beginning of the proof of Theorem~1.10 from~Theorem 1.18; and many more) use a simple pigeonhole-type argument on Fourier coefficients to obtain significant correlation with a lower degree polynomial, provided we have a full decomposition of the given polynomial.
+Our new correlation lemma, on the other hand, requires a more relaxed condition, closely related to membership in an appropriate ideal.

 Furthermore, as another application of our new correlation lemma, we show in Section~\ref{subsection: degree d} how it can be used to provide an alternative proof of a polynomial bound for $\GI_d(d)$ from a weak version of the partition-versus-analytic rank dichotomy~\cite{Mil25}.